atbcb/ICTTestingBaseline/docs/16AudioVideo.md

-# 16. Audio and Video-Only
+# 16. Audio-Only and Video-Only
 ## Accessibility Requirements
 *	[WCAG SC 1.2.1 Audio-only and Video-only (Prerecorded)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/media-equiv-av-only-alt.html) -- For prerecorded audio-only and prerecorded video-only media, the following are true, except when the audio or video is a media alternative for text and is clearly labeled as such:
     * **Prerecorded Audio-only:** An alternative for time-based media is provided that presents equivalent information for prerecorded audio-only content.